 For a temporary residence Type D visa you should file an application to the Secretariat of Internal Affairs.
 After doing so, you’ll have to wait up to three weeks to get the answer.
 However, it usually takes less than three weeks to get the application processed.

 Once the temporary residence permit has been issued, you are allowed to reside in Serbia up to one year.
-Once the permit expires, you may file for an extension (you’ll probably be able to extend it for another year).

 Once you get the temporary residence permit, is there anything else you should do?